Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/lessons/lesson-01.md

 ## Learning Objectives

-- Define with arrow functions
+- Write with arrow functions
 - Use callbacks
 - Identify values in the Titanic dataset
 - Extract data and derive relevant values